 As already indicated, the quality of vision can be enduringly affected by visual aberrations following surgery.
 The main causes for the occurrence of the aforementioned higher-order aberrations are subclinical decentration (less than 1.0 mm) and wide-area laser ablation profiles.

 When pupils dilate and result in a diameter that surpasses the optical treatment zone, rays of light refracted by the untreated peripheral cornea are not focused at the same position as the central rays.
-In turn, retinal blur circles occur, which is a phenomenon also known as negative clearance effect.
-Such symptoms are more pronounced after treating cylindrical errors due to the oval area of laser treatment with inherently smaller optical zone in the steep meridian.
+In turn, retinal blur circles occur, a phenomenon also known as negative clearance effect.
+Such symptoms are more pronounced after treating cylindrical errors due to the oval area of laser treatment with an inherently smaller optical zone in the steep meridian.

 Preoperative measurement with an infrared pupillometer or using a Rosenbaum near card scale is essential in the preoperative screening of suitable patients.
-If a pupil diameter is larger than 6mm, patient should be informed of potential night vision disturbances after LASIK.
+If a pupil diameter is larger than 6mm, the patient should be informed of potential night vision disturbances after LASIK.
 Still, even those patients report improvement in halos and night glare several months after the surgery.

 Certain corneal light scattering can be a result of interface debris, cells or irregular collagen deposition, but the distinction is often difficult to make.
-Thus development of software which will allow larger ablation diameter and measures to prevent decentration and central islands will aid in reducing most symptoms.
+Thus development of software that will allow larger ablation diameter and measures to prevent decentration and central islands will aid in reducing most symptoms.

 Mild miotics can be quite effective in managing those aberrations, and especially helpful in night driving.
 Topical dilute brimonidine, pilocarpine and tinted contact lenses with artificial pupils are two beneficial approaches to this problem.
 Adequate surface lubrication may be a relief, and large-diameter tetra-curved rigid gas-permeable contact lenses can be used for adequate visual recovery.